bzthin/bzthin.github.io/pages/technical/coding/data-structures/tree.md

 ### Binary Heap
 - Min or max heaps.
 They are complete binary trees.
-- Can be represented by tree or vector.
+- Can be represented by tree or vector(i.e priority_queue).
 - Insert: Insert new element at the tree rightmost bottom.
 Then bubble up to find its placing.
 - Extract Min/Max: Extract the top, swap with last element in the tree and bubble down to find its placing.
 Choose left or right nodes yourself.